 “A woman who fears the Lord is to be praised, give her the reward she has earned” (Proverbs 31:30-31)

-The world is celebrating Mother’s Day as usual on a large scale and I’m so happy that The Peoples Church is celebrating not only mothers, but all the ladies in our church, at our services on May 14th.
+The world is celebrating Mother’s Day as usual on a large scale and I’m so happy that The Peoples Church is celebrating our mothers, at our services on May 13th.
 I thought however that this was a good opportunity for me to express my appreciation to the 2 mothers who have had the most input and the most impact in my life.

 Parenting is always a challenge and God has helped Regina with His wisdom and grace, to handle all the challenges she has faced so far, through the power of the prayers she prays everyday, for our sons.